askes5/vuwthesis/README.md

 A template demonstating this classes use can be found in the src folder.

+If you get a font error ensure you have all the nessary fonts installed.
+You will need `firamath` and `fira` for sans-serif and mono fonts. `stix2-otf`, `libertinus-otf`, or  `NewComputerModern` for serif fonts (depends on package options).

 Package options are:
 * font size
   * `10pt`